Mar del Plata: History

 People on the second rambla of Playa Bristol (c.1920).

 The Mar del Plata Sud railway station (c.1910) closed in 1949 and was later damaged by fire.
-It underwent a major restoration in the 2010s, but the upper part that lost its decoration after the fire, remains unadorned.
+It underwent a major restoration in the 2010s, but the upper part, which lost its decoration after the fire, remains unadorned.

 The Club Mar del Plata burned down in 1961, and was never rebuilt.

-From the 1950s to the 1970s there was a construction boom in the city.
+From the 1950s to the 1970s, there was a construction boom in the city.

-Pre-Spanish era: The region was inhabited by Günuna Kena nomads (also known as northern Tehuelches).
-They were later (after the 11th century) strongly influenced by the Mapuche culture.
+Pre-Spanish era: The region was inhabited by Günuna Kena nomads (also known as northern Tehuelche).
+After the 11th century they were strongly influenced by the Mapuche culture.